Operator Publishing / Review settings

 Operator versioning

 Operators have multiple versions.
 When a new version is released, OLM can update an operator automatically.
-There are 2 update strategies possible, which are defined in ci.yaml
+There are 2 update strategies possible, which are defined in ci.yaml at the operator top level.

 replaces-mode

-key in the CSV file.
+Every next version defines which version will be replaced using replaces key in the CSV file.
 It means, that there is a possibility to omit some versions from the update graph.
 The best practice is to put them in a separate channel then.

 semver-mode